awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Period`  <a name="cfn-cloudwatch-alarms-period"></a>
 The period, in seconds, over which the statistic is applied\.
 This is required for an alarm based on a metric\.
+Valid values are 10, 30, 60, and any multiple of 60\.
 For an alarm based on a math expression, you can't specify `Period`, and instead you use the `Metrics` parameter\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`